Looking for a month-to-month cheap Texas electricity plan? You’ve found it!

 Moving?
 Don’t Limit Yourself to Short-Term Electricity Plans

-If you are moving and under contract it doesn’t matter.
-When you move, just give your electricity company proof of your move, such as a forwarding address for your last bill.
+If you are moving and under contract just give your electricity company proof of your move, such as a forwarding address for your last bill.
 They will automatically waive your early termination penalty if you move.
 That’s the law.